 - Master's degree (or equivalent) or terminal degree from an accredited institution.

 - Proven ability to improve student retention at a public or private university or college.

 - Leadership in relevant professional and community organizations.

 The University of Wisconsin-Eau Claire is a breakout leader for academic excellence and high-impact practices in the UW System.
 Consistently ranked among the top five public Midwestern universities, UW-Eau Claire recently earned the top national award for undergraduate research collaboration, a 50-year faculty-student tradition with global impact.

-This campus is known for natural beauty, spanning a winding river, and its hilltop residence halls overlook magnificent views of the Chippewa Valley.
-More than 10,500 students are drawn to this vibrant hub where innovation, leadership, diversity and inclusion are core values.
+This campus is known for its natural beauty, spanning a winding river, and its hilltop residence halls overlook magnificent views of the Chippewa Valley.
+More than 11,500 students are drawn to this vibrant hub where innovation, leadership, diversity and inclusion are core values.
 Groundbreaking community partnerships in manufacturing, business, health care and the cultural arts produce myriad opportunities for scholarship and internship.
-Average class size is 27 with a faculty/student ratio of 1:21.
 The University is noted for low debt for graduates and high value at a competitive tuition rate.

 Watch the aerial tour of campus